Digital divide: Reasons and correlating variables

 As of 2014, the gap in a digital divide was known to exist for a number of reasons.
 Obtaining access to ICTs and using them actively has been linked to demographic and socio-economic characteristics including income, education, race, gender, geographic location (urban-rural), age, skills, awareness, political, cultural and psychological attitudes.
 Multiple regression analysis across countries has shown that income levels and educational attainment are identified as providing the most powerful explanatory variables for ICT access and usage.
 Evidence was found that Caucasians are much more likely than non-Caucasians to own a computer as well as have access to the Internet in their homes.
 As for geographic location, people living in urban centers have more access and show more usage of computer services than those in rural areas.

-Gender was previously thought to provide an explanation for the digital divide, many thinking ICT were male gendered, but controlled statistical analysis has shown that income, education and employment act as confounding variables and that women with the same level of income, education and employment actually embrace ICT more than men (see Women and ICT4D).
+In developing countries, a digital divide between women and men is apparent in tech usage, with men more likely to be competent tech users.
+Controlled statistical analysis has shown that income, education and employment act as confounding variables and that women with the same level of income, education and employment actually embrace ICT more than men (see Women and ICT4D), this argues against any suggestion that women are "naturally" more technophobic or less tech-savvy.
 However, each nation has its own set of causes or the digital divide.
 For example, the digital divide in Germany is unique because it is not largely due to difference in quality of infrastructure.

 The correlation between income and internet use suggests that the digital divide persists at least in part due to income disparities.
 Most commonly, a digital divide stems from poverty and the economic barriers that limit resources and prevent people from obtaining or otherwise using newer technologies.

 In research, while each explanation is examined, others must be controlled to eliminate interaction effects or mediating variables, but these explanations are meant to stand as general trends, not direct causes.
 Measurements for the intensity of usages, such as incidence and frequency, vary by study.
 Some report usage as access to Internet and ICTs while others report usage as having previously connected to the Internet.
 Some studies focus on specific technologies, others on a combination (such as Infostate, proposed by Orbicom-UNESCO, the Digital Opportunity Index, or ITU's ICT Development Index).